KindleTools/KindleClippingsToJEX/README.md

 ## Contributing

 Contributions are welcome!
-Please check [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please check [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on code style (PEP 8) and pull requests.

 ## License